rkrug/fetchexternals/README.md

+## **This package was created with ChatGPT 5 via the chat doing the heavy lifting!**

+## **If you are not feeling comfortable with this - no bad feelings from my side!**

+## This is pre-alph version and not ready for production use AT ALL!

 # fetchexternals

 Fetch external files from GitHub repositories into a local project.

-**This package was created with ChatGPT 5 via the chat doing the heavy lifting!**
-\*\*If you are not feeling comfortable with this - no bad feelings from my side!

 ## Overview